 In further plateaus, the roadmap maps out initial rough ideas that need to be adjusted or reformulated after each cycle.

-The view below shows the roadmap, in an ArchiMate view, commonly used in architecture management.
+The view below shows the roadmap, in an ArchiMate view, visualized in the EA tool ADOIT that is commonly used in architecture management.
 In OKR planning, the OKRs for the company, divisions and teams are adjusted for the current cycle.
 The current OKRs are aimed at reaching the next plateau.

 Key results can be implemented in the OKR team depending on the preferred approach (e.g. Scrum, Kanban etc.) as OKR does not make any specifications in this regard.
 We assign exemplary to one of the Key Results sprints (i.e. work packages).
 With the realization of the Key Results or Sprints, elements of the enterprise architecture are introduced, modified or replaced: